-No spaces are permitted around the equals sign (=) on the OTT command line.
+No spaces are permitted around the equals sign (=) on the OTT command line safe to omit the HFILE parameter only if the INTYPE file was previously generated as an OTT OUTTYPE file.

 An OTT command line statement consists of the command OTT, followed by a list of OTT utility parameters.